magnuskiro/magnuskiro.github.com/tech/cicd_tooling.md

 interacting with jobs in concourse.

-It becomes challenging for me to see how you can trigger a build/run for a specific branch in a specific repository when you have a piepline library to reduce the amount of pipeline definitions.
+It becomes challenging for me to see how you can trigger a build/run for a specific branch in a specific repository when you have a pipeline library to reduce the amount of pipeline definitions.

 ## Azure DevOps